 Migraine treatment is approached with an emphasis on prevention.
 Changing one’s diet or lifestyle, changing medications and refraining from drinking or smoking are some of the ways that migraines are avoided, but it will be a specific change for each patient.
 Medications like non-steroidal anti-inflammatory drugs (NSAID) and triptans may also be prescribed to manage the pain.

-The experts at New Jersey Headache Institute have years of experience helping patients manage and eliminate all types of headaches and migraines.
+The experts at National Headache Institute have years of experience helping patients manage and eliminate all types of headaches and migraines.
 Contact us today for a consultation.
 We will diagnose your headache or migraine and help you get them under control.